KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Dictation-Article.md

 #### Step 5 - Set up dictation in your keyboard extension

-To set up dictation for your keyboard extension, just set up your app and keyboard as described in the <doc:Getting-Started-Article> guide, using a ``KeyboardApp`` that defines a ``KeyboardApp/DeepLinks-swift.struct/dictation`` deep link, or an ``KeyboardApp/DeepLinks-swift.struct/app`` deep link with the standard dictation pattern.
+To set up dictation for your keyboard extension, just set up your keyboard with a ``KeyboardApp`` that defines a ``KeyboardApp/DeepLinks-swift.struct/dictation`` deep link, or an ``KeyboardApp/DeepLinks-swift.struct/app`` deep link with the standard dictation pattern.
+See the <doc:Getting-Started-Article> article for more information.

 #### Step 6 - Set up dictation in your main application